-Essentially, the semantic web marks a move from a global web of human readable documents (web pages), to a global web of machine readable documents; so that machines can automatically interpret the meaning of data on the web; what to do with it, and how to represent it.
+Essentially, the semantic web marks a move from a global web of human readable documents (web pages) to a global web of machine readable documents; so that machines can automatically interpret the meaning of data on the web; what to do with it, and how to represent it.

 Semantic Web Basics Why use a semantic web and how is it any different from the web of today?
 This article introduces the key differences – and their benefits.

 Introducing Graph Data Discusses the way in which the semantic web stores its data; and how it differs from the more well known models used today.
-To first understand the semantic web, you must first understand how it stores data.
+To first understand the semantic web, you must understand how it stores data.

 Introducing RDF Provides an initial insight into RDF format; the format in which the semantic web defines its models of data.

 Semantic Modeling Introduces the key benefits of storing, and using, a semantic database; whether online or offline.
 Once you understand the technologies behind the semantic web, you are ready to put it to use and see the advantages over traditional approaches.

 Introducing RDFS & OWL Answers the question ‘how does the semantic web store semantics in its data?’.
 We give a brief overview of the syntax, with examples.

 Querying Semantic Data Gives an overview of the syntax used to search and query semantic data using SPARQL; the semantic web’s equivalent of SQL.

 Structured Data Primer

 The semantic web is not just confined to publishing raw data – you can use semantic web standards to embed data in your existing web pages too.
 We show you how with our new Structured Data tutorials.